-A tiny little town located on the Chesapeake and Delaware Canal, Chesapeake is an idyllic little section of Maryland filled with history and charm.
-The town lies right on the edge of the waterfront, and is bordered by trees and fields which turn a lush green or a beautifully burnished bronze and orange according to the season, filling the town with color and warmth.
-Chesapeake itself is largely unspoilt too, having retained an incredible proportion of its 19th-century buildings and houses which have been converted into inns, restaurants and a local museum, perfect for experiencing the town’s heritage and culture.
+On the Chesapeake & Delaware Canal, Chesapeake City is an idyllic little town filled with history and charm.
+It lies right on the edge of the waterfront and is bordered by trees and fields, which turn a lush green or a beautifully burnished bronze and orange according to the season, filling the town with color and warmth.
+Chesapeake itself is largely unspoiled, having retained an incredible proportion of its 19th-century buildings and houses, many of which have been converted into inns and restaurants.
+Meanwhile, the local museum is perfect for experiencing the town’s heritage and culture.

-Voted American’s Coolest Small Town in 2014 by Budget Travel, Berlin is one of Maryland’s most charming and vibrant towns.
-Famous for depicting the fictional town of Hale in the 1999 film Runaway Bride, Berlin is just as quaint in reality as it is on the screen.
-The entire down town area is a National Register Historic District, with numerous antique-looking buildings and traditional houses dating from the Federal, Victorian and early 20th-century periods interspersed with sycamores, poplars and bountiful flowers, lending the area a beautiful and distinctive aesthetic.
+Voted America’s Coolest Small Town in 2014 by Budget Travel, Berlin is one of Maryland’s most charming and vibrant towns.
+Famous for depicting the fictional town of Hale in the 1999 film Runaway Bride, it is just as quaint in reality as it is on screen.
+The entire downtown area (Berlin Commercial District) is on the National Register of Historic Places, with many buildings and traditional houses dating from the Federal, Victorian and early-20th-century periods.
+They are interspersed with sycamores, poplars and bountiful flowers, lending the area a beautiful and distinctive aesthetic.

-Founded in 1792 by George and William Boone, cousins of Daniel Boone, Boonsboro is an important center for Colonial and Civil War history in the area, and is filled with historical culture.
-The town has six sites on the National Register of Historic Places, including the whole of the centre around Main Street, and Bowman House, a gorgeous log house typical of 19th-century architecture.
-Boonsboro’s local surroundings are equally beautiful, with the South Mountain rising in the distance, and the Antietam National Battlefield nearby providing a sombre yet striking landscape.
+Founded in 1792 by George and William Boone, cousins of Daniel Boone, Boonsboro is an important center for Colonial and Civil War history in the area.
+It has six sites on the National Register of Historic Places, including the whole area around Main Street, and the Bowman House, a gorgeous, 19th-century log house.
+Boonsboro’s local surroundings are equally beautiful, with South Mountain rising in the distance.
+The Antietam National Battlefield nearby provides a somber yet striking landscape.

-Located on the Chester River, Chestertown is an attractive town that is fiercely proud of it maritime heritage.
+On the banks of the Chester River, Chestertown is fiercely proud of its maritime heritage.
 The port is still in operation, with numerous sailing ships and boats coming and going throughout the day, creating a lively atmosphere.
-The river also features the Schooner Sultana, a beautiful replica of an 18th-century British Navy ship, which is based in the town and lends the port an impressive historical edge.
-The rest of Chestertown too boasts an incredible history, with buildings dating back to the town’s Colonial heritage, and numerous museums and galleries exploring the town’s rich past and culture.
+The river also features the Schooner Sultana, a beautiful replica of an 18th-century British Navy ship that lends the port an impressive historical edge.
+The rest of Chestertown also has an incredible history, with buildings dating back to its Colonial heritage, and numerous museums and galleries exploring the area’s rich past and culture.

-Founded in 1772, Ellicott City is one of the most historic towns in the state.
-The town is home to the oldest surviving railway station in the country.
-In being made from blocks of locally quarried granite and having a gabled roof, the station boasts an old world charm, and is now used as a museum.
-The entire main historic district is listed on the National Register of Historic Places, and boasts over 200 18th- and 19th-century buildings, as well as the largely unspoilt Main Street, which is home to numerous local shops and picturesque houses.
+Founded in 1772, Ellicott City is one of the most historic towns in the state and is home to the country’s oldest surviving railway station.
+Made from blocks of locally quarried granite and featuring a gabled roof, the Ellicott City Station exudes an old-world charm and is now a museum.
+The entire main district is listed on the National Register of Historic Places, with more than 200 18th- and 19th-century buildings and the largely unspoiled Main Street, home to numerous local shops and picturesque houses.

-Known as the ‘pearl of the Chesapeake’, Rock Hall is a quaint seashore town with a thriving fishing and boating community.
-The harbor is filled with crab and oyster boats which leave the town every morning, returning with heaving baskets of shellfish for the town’s fresh seafood restaurants.
-The main town is equally lovely, with two large 18th-century mansions on the National Register of Historic Places, three museums which discuss the town’s local heritage and the maritime industry, and many picturesque board houses.
-The town is particularly stunning at sunset, when the warm light envelops the town and harbor in an intense glow.
+Known as the “pearl of the Chesapeake,” Rock Hall is a quaint seashore town with a thriving fishing and boating community.
+The harbor is filled with crab and oyster boats, which leave every morning and return with heaving baskets of shellfish for the area’s fresh seafood restaurants.
+The main town is equally lovely, with two large 18th-century mansions on the National Register of Historic Places, three museums that discuss the town’s local heritage and the maritime industry, and many picturesque board houses.
+It’s particularly stunning at sunset when the warm light envelops Rock Hall and its harbor in an intense glow.

-Located on the edges of two state parks, Thurmont is ideally placed in terms of abundant natural beauty, and is locally known as the ‘gateway to the mountains’.
-Cunningham Falls State Park is home to the largest cascading waterfall in Maryland, and is a site of awe-inspiring beauty, while the Catoctin Mountain Park features the edge of the Appalachian mountains, hardwood forests and winding streams just a stone’s throw from Thurmont.
-The main town is quaint, with charming red brick buildings and local independent shops aplenty, and plays host to the Catoctin Colorfest, a yearly arts and crafts festival.
+As it’s near two state parks, Thurmont has access to an abundance of natural beauty and is locally known as the “gateway to the mountains.”
+The awe-inspiring Cunningham Falls State Park is home to the largest cascading waterfall in Maryland.
+Additionally, the Catoctin Mountain Park features the edge of the Appalachian Mountains, hardwood forests and winding streams just a stone’s throw from Thurmont.
+The main town is quaint, with charming red-brick buildings and local independent shops aplenty.
+It also plays host to the Catoctin Colorfest, a yearly arts and crafts festival.